-Sessions state replication is handled by JBoss at the application level (refer to Section 15.1, "Enabling session replication in your application".
+Session state replication is handled by JBoss per application, providing the application is configured to make use of this feature (refer to Section 17.1, "Enabling session replication in your application").

-Load balancing, however, requires an external load balancer.
-A cost effective way of managing loadbalancing is to set up a software load balancer using Apache httpd and mod_jk.
+Load balancing must be handled externally to JBoss, via either hardware or software.
+A cost-effective way of enabling load balancing is to set up a software load balancer using Apache HTTP Server and the Apache Tomcat Connector (mod_jk).